 Workshops on legal aid, health, family planning, gender, team work and accounting offered

 Provident funds provided for retired members

 Artisans receive professional skills training to develop handmade goods that are saleable in a contemporary market.
-Coming together as a community has helped provide a change in outlook towards traditional customs like caste, marriage and the purdah (veil.)
-Women artisans benefit from the community fund set up for women, by receiving instant loans and understanding the benefits of saving.
+Coming together as a community helps changes in attitude and mind-sets towards traditional customs like caste, marriage and the purdah (veil.)
+Women artisans benefit from the community fund set up for women, by receiving instant loans and being educated on the benefits of saving.